vunh-raptor/english-writing/README.md

 · ✈️ Travel & places · 📖 Stories & memories · 🌱 Goals & reflection

-- Every prompt is tagged by **theme** and **level**, and the daily prompt **rotates across themes** so you get balanced real-life coverage instead of a random pile.
+- Every prompt is tagged by **theme** and **level**, and the daily prompt **rotates across themes** for balanced coverage.
-- In **Settings → "What are you practicing for?"** you pick the themes you care about (e.g. just Work & email), and prompts are drawn from those.
+- In **Settings → "What are you practicing for?"** you pick the themes you care about; prompts are drawn from those.
-- With AI enabled, **"✨ Generate fresh"** on the home screen creates new, scenario-grounded prompts for your theme + level (generated **server-side**), saved into your prompt library.
-The curated syllabus is always the fallback, so this never breaks when AI is off.
+- With AI enabled, **"✨ Generate fresh"** creates new, scenario-grounded prompts for your theme + level (**server-side**).
+The curated syllabus is always the fallback, so nothing breaks when AI is off.

 ## How the design maps to the science